-BHA will consider adding contract units to the HAP contract when the PHA determines that additional housing is needed to serve eligible low-income families.
+BHA will consider adding contract units to the HAP contract, if funding/units are available, and if the PHA determines that additional housing is needed to serve eligible low-income families.
 Circumstances may include, but are not limited to:

-- The local housing inventory is reduced due to a disaster (either due to loss of housing units, or an influx of displaced families); and - Voucher holders are having difficulty finding units that meet program requirements.
+- The local housing inventory is reduced due to a disaster (either due to loss of housing units, or an influx of displaced families); - Market-force scarcity of available units; and - Voucher holders are having difficulty finding units that meet program requirements.